citygml4j/citygml4j/README.md

 See the `LICENSE` file for more details.

 ## Latest release
-The latest stable release of citygml4j is 2.12.1.
+The latest release of citygml4j is 3.0.0-rc.5.

 Download the latest citygml4j release binaries [here](https://github.com/citygml4j/citygml4j/releases/latest).
 Previous releases are available from the [releases section](https://github.com/citygml4j/citygml4j/releases).